LyriMetacurl/hello-kitty/README.md

 CREDITS

-Images from Hello Kitty and google search for publicly available clip-art.
+Images from Hello Kitty and Google search for publicly available clip-art.

 Sounds effects from "40 Games".